Democracy, Political Literacy & Transformative Education (DPLTE) Research Project

 David and Paul are also the co-founders and co-directors of the Global Doing Democracy Research Project (GDDRP), which stems from research that Paul started in 2006 on the perceptions, experiences and perspectives of teacher-education students and educators in relation to democracy and education.

-The research team in Canada also includes the following research assistants: Gary Pluim, Lauren Howard and Franck Potwora.
-Each one of the research assistants provides invaluable support and expertise in a number of ways.
+The research team in Canada also included the following research assistants: Gary Pluim, Lauren Howard and Franck Potwora.
+Each one of the research assistants provided invaluable support and expertise in a number of ways.